Eller, Holtby come through as Capitals edge Panthers 4-3

 Braden Holtby made 37 saves for Washington, including one while he played without a stick just moments before Eller gave the Capitals the lead on the other end.

-Alex Ovechkin added his team-leading 16th goal for the Metropolitan Division leaders, who have yet to suffer a three-game losing streak this season.
-In their previous two defeats, the Capitals scored one goal in each despite putting more than 30 pucks on target.
+Alex Ovechkin added his team-leading 16th goal in the first period for the Metropolitan Division leaders, who have yet to lose three straight this season.

-”I think for a couple of games we haven’t had the bounces and the puck luck,” Eller said. ”Maybe today we had that, especially when we needed it in the third.
-Just not one of our best games, but we found a way to win – against a pretty good team, too.”

 Brett Connolly scored his team-leading 12th goal for Florida in his return against his former team, as the Panthers sank to a third consecutive loss.